seng637-Winter/seng637-a4/seng637-a4-team_number.md

 # how did you test each functionaity with different test data

-# Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed

 # Difficulties encountered, challenges overcome, and lessons learned

-# Comments/feedback on the lab itself
+# Comments/feedback on the assignment itself